Chapter Eight: Know Your Truth

-"Chapter Eight: Know Your Truth" is the eighth episode and season finale of the first season of the American dark comedy crime television series Barry.
+"Chapter Eight: Know Your Truth" is the eighth episode and season finale of the first season of the American black comedy crime drama television series Barry.
 The episode was written by series creators Alec Berg and Bill Hader, and directed by Berg.
 It was first broadcast on HBO in the United States on May 13, 2018.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry wants to leave his criminal life behind but has to interfere when Fuches' life is in danger, while the police is closing in on him.

 According to Nielsen Media Research, the episode was seen by an estimated 0.548 million household viewers and gained a 0.2 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the writing, directing, performances, character development, suspense and ending.
 However, some critics questioned if the decision to continue the series would be effective.